 Do you know what an Accessory Dwelling Unit (ADU) is?
 It’s a fancy name for a house on a piece of land that also has a main, larger house.
 An ADU is a great way to live close to older family members, so they may age in an independent home near loved ones.
 ADUs can also be valuable sources of income, where a property owner could live in either the main or accessory dwelling while collecting rental income from the other.

 As part of the City of Springfield’s affordable housing strategy, the City has recently made it much easier for property owners to add an ADU by relaxing the regulations and providing financial incentives.
 Now is a good time to add an ADU to your property!

 All new development in the City of Springfield must pay system development charges (SDCs), to fund the upkeep and added impact to existing City infrastructure such as streets, and local wastewater and stormwater systems.
-However, for new ADUs that are permitted through June 30, 2019 those City SDCs are being waived.
+However, for new ADUs that are permitted through June 30, 2022 those City SDCs are being waived.
 That’s a savings of an estimated $5,000 to $6,000 for a typical ADU in Springfield.
-This SDC waiver has been in place since July 1, 2017 and the Springfield City Council is considering an extension of the waiver.
+This SDC waiver has been in place since July 1, 2017 and is subject to annual reviews.

 The Metropolitan Wastewater Management Commission (MWMC) has followed suit and is covering the cost of regional wastewater SDCs for ADUs in Springfield as long as the City is waiving the SDCs.
 Note that other SDCs imposed by the Springfield Utility Board (SUB) and Willamalane Park and Recreation District still apply.